mullue/lab-custom-model-anpr/README.md

 The goal of this notebook is to show how to develop custom Machine Learning models on SageMaker for your business usecase.
 You will use the SageMaker built-in object detection algorithm and Tensorflow docker images to detect license plate of a car and recognize the characters of the plate using CNN and computer vision technology.

+If you want to refer to the introduction of the **blog form, please click [this link](blog.md)**

-This HoL consists of four labs, each with the following details:
+This HoL consists of four Labs, each with the following details:

 <hr/>